Start a Franchise Business in Switzerland

 Starting a franchise business in Switzerland can represent an attractive way of setting up a company, as the investors will no longer need to find a new business idea.
 More importantly, a franchise business already benefits from a successful business model, and the franchisee (the person or the legal entity entering a partnership with a franchisor) can rely on it to perform specific business activities in a Swiss canton.

 It is important to know that a franchise business is established through a franchise agreement, a document that will enforce rights and obligations for both parties.
-Our team of Swiss lawyers can advise foreign businessmen on the main legal procedures that are established for this type of company.
+Our team of Swiss lawyers can advise non residents who want to open a company in Switzerland on the main legal procedures that are established for this type of company.

 Formalities for opening a Swiss franchise business